CaseyClarke/Obsidian-Files/STAT 252/STAT 252 - Lab 2 - A Comparison of Teaching Strategies.md

 > ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXc4Vb2gcnSpiAK-eliyoaKahHDpfRWAShK0eiL0HwDeoXrJYFt02i3FEi9c7ch4WdgkL5vnDE8OyRNb7kFBOVFs1ttgJvBgdlAKoeDwRBUs9pmwAm_5nqmFpIk18BwvSFjxkWpKqA?key=IQAsPUclo3cAIZczkFx_qYMk)

-All of the plots seem roughly normal, the dots stay close to the trend line is roughly $45°$
+All of the plots seem roughly normal, the dots stay close to the trend line and it is roughly $45°$

 If the assumption of normality was violated it would pose a signifigant problem as it it a requirement for the following statistical tests and would affect the results greatly